 Access to CHRI

 All CHRI is subject to strict state and federal rules and regulations in addition to Massachusetts CORI laws and regulations.
-CHRI cannot be shared with any unauthorized entity for any purpose, including subsequent hiring determinations.
-All receiving entities are subject to audit by the Massachusetts Department of Criminal Justice Services (DCJIS) and the FBI, and failure to comply with such rules and regulations could lead to sanctions.
+CHRI cannot be shared with any unauthorized entity for any purposes, including subsequent hiring determinations.
+All receiving entities are subject to audit by Massachusetts Department of Criminal Justice Information Services (DCJIS) and the FBI, and failure to comply with such rules and regulations could lead to sanctions.
 Federal law and regulations provide that the exchange of records and information is subject to cancellation if dissemination is made outside of the receiving entity or related entities.
 Furthermore, an entity can be charged criminally for the unauthorized disclosure of CHRI.

 Storage of CHRI

 CHRI shall only be stored for extended periods of time when needed for the integrity and/or utility of an individual’s personnel file.
-Administrative, technical, and physical safeguards, which are in compliance with the most recent CJIS Security Policy, have been implemented to ensure the security and confidentiality of CHRI.
-Each individual involved in the handling of CHRI is to familiarize himself/herself with these safeguards.
+Administrative, technical, and physical safeguards, which are in compliance with the most recent CJIS Security Policy have been implemented to ensure the security and confidentiality of CHRI.
+Each individual involved in handling of CHRI is to familiarize himself/herself with these safeguards.

 In addition to the above, each individual involved in the handling of CHRI will strictly adhere to the policy on the storage, retention and destruction of CHRI.

 Federal law prohibits the repurposing or dissemination of CHRI beyond its initial requested purpose.
 Once an individual’s CHRI is received, it will be securely retained in internal agency documents for the following purposes only:

 Historical referenced and/or comparison with future CHRI requests,